SICP 3.1 Assignment and Local State

 It is useful to be able to reset a random-number generator to produce a sequence starting from a given value.
 Design a new

-resets the internal state variable to the designated <NEW-VALUE>.
+randprocedure that is called with an argument that is either the symbolgenerateor the symbolresetand behaves as follows:(rand 'generate)produces a new random number;((rand 'reset) <NEW-VALUE>)resets the internal state variable to the designated <NEW-VALUE>.
 Thus, by resetting the state, one can generate repeatable sequences.
 These are very handy to have when testing and debugging programs that use random numbers.

 Answer: